 Also depending on the resort there are some great amenities offered: golfing, skiing, swimming, beaches, tennis courts, hot-tubs, gyms, crafts, basketball courts, planned activities, and excursions, etc.

 Sounds too good to be true, doesn’t it?
 I thought so too, until I actually used it, now 3 times!
 However, as with most good deals, you do have to work with some constraints.

 - Only Military Members are eligible (active duty, guard, reserve and retired U.S. military and civilian employees of the Department of Defense)

-- These vacations are usually only available during off-peak seasons
+- These vacations are mostly available during off-peak seasons

-- There is no cost to use this program
+- There is no membership cost to use this program

 - Most bookings are for one full week